iomete/iom-docs/docs/guides/dbt/getting-started-with-iomete-dbt.md

 ### Bootstrap the dbt project

 :::important
-You can find DBT connection parameters from the [lakehouse page](http://app.iomete.com).
+You can find DBT connection parameters from the **lakehouse page**

 <Img src="/img/guides/dbt/dbt_connection_details_tab.jpg"
-  alt="Choose your serverless lakehouse instance from the list and go to DBT tab for the connection details"/>
+  alt="Choose your lakehouse instance from the list and go to DBT tab for the connection details"/>

-Choose your serverless lakehouse instance from the list and go to DBT tab for the connection details
+Choose your lakehouse instance from the list and go to DBT tab for the connection details
 :::

 :::important